tldr-pages/tldr/pages/linux/ceph.md

 `ceph df`

-- Get the statistics for the placement groups in your cluster:
+- Get the statistics for the placement groups in a cluster:

 `ceph pg dump --format {{plain}}`